-Slow results can be caused by congestion on your ISP’s network or on the Internet, which are most crowded during peak hours such as dinner time.
-When networks get crowded, data gets slowed down, like cars in a traffic jam.
+- Try running a speed test again.
+Slow results can be due to congestion on your ISP’s network or on the Internet, which are most crowded during peak hours like dinnertime.
+When networks get crowded, data gets slowed down.

 How we calculate download speed

-To calculate your download speed, the Google Wifi app measures how much data your primary Wifi point can send and receive from Google’s servers in a given amount of time.
+To calculate your download speed, the Google Home or Google Wifi app measures how much data your router or primary Wifi point can send and receive from Google’s servers in a given amount of time.
 We believe that testing speed against a popular server (i.e. YouTube) instead of the closest one provides a truer measure of normal, everyday Internet use.
-Learn more.

 For example, if your download speed is 45 Mbps, that means: